 The film marks the beginning of the year with Meaningful Cinema.
 If you are a fan of action thrillers that have some thick plot, story, and characters, do check out this one where Anthony Mackie shines like a Falcon.

-Outside The Wire (film) is streaming on Netflix.
+Outside The Wire is 2021 Action Thriller film Directed by Mikael Håfström.
+It is streaming on Netflix.

 For more Quality Content, Do visit Digital Mafia Talkies | DMT